JOINING OUR PROGRAM?

 * We rely on donations (personal, business, and/or corporate) or booster parent organization funds for bottled water for the students, and are always in need.
 If you can assist at any time, contact the current Ravens Music Boosters president.

 For instrumentalists & drumline members, Marching Band is required to be in Concert Band, and vice versa, Concert Band is required to be in Marching Band.
 Both elements are part of the graded band course.
-Band members who are not scheduled for a band class period (Period 2/Period 8) must show evidence of an academic conflict with a notice from a guidance counselor.
+Band members who are not scheduled for a band class period (Period 2, 4, 6 or Period 8) must show evidence of an academic conflict with a notice from a guidance counselor.

 The full marching band has required rehearsal from 3:25 - 5:45 PM twice per week after-school during the school year.
-We rehearse either Monday or Tuesday (whichever day is EVEN school day - band classes already occur on ODD days) for Rehearsal #1 , and every Thursday for Rehearsal #2.
+We rehearse Tuesday for Rehearsal #1 , and every Thursday for Rehearsal #2.

 The "S.T.
 X-Press" Drumline (auditioned group) has an additional required rehearsal every Wednesday after-school from 3:25 PM to 5:45 PM.
 Students who do not successfully audition for the drumline are encouraged to seek private lessons and reaudition for the next school year.